People who take their lives don't want to die–

 While your world can feel temporarily black and like it will never change, remember, your viewpoint can change, and there are those who want to, and will help you, get through it.
 You're not alone.

-What to do if you're feeling suicidal?
+What to do if you're feeling suicidal or need help for someone you care about?
 Call Now (it's free):

 US NATIONAL SUICIDE PREVENTION LIFELINE